The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 And this is one of the reasons why memory mapping should be done with

-#defines instead of pointer variables: pointers can be redirected,
+-pointers): pointers can be redirected, like it's

-like it's done here.
+done here.
 What it should have said here is

-`paletteMem[1]', but as it stands, it makes
+', but as it stands, it makes

-paletteMem point to address 0000:03E0.
-If it
+point to address 0000:03E0

 Bad coding: Slow-down loop

-The only reason this is ‘necessary’ is because
+The only reason this is necessary is because

-time-wasting empty loop and throw it away.
+would recognize it as an empty loop that does nothing and throw it away.

 Inefficient code: DrawBox4()